 In the records of the County Clerk and Recorder, locate the document that transfers title according to the assessor's records.
 In most cases, this document will be a deed of some type, however, it may be a last will and testament, a court decree, a death

 certificate (property held in joint tenancy), or some other document transferring ownership from one party to another.
 If the document is a deed, note the pertinent information, and, obtain a copy of it.
 If the legal description is fairly simple, i.e. "Lot 1, Block 2, Interstate Subdivision," or "the E 1/2 of the NW 1/4 of Section 32, Township 8 South, Range 70 West, of the Sixth Principal Meridian," it may be less time consuming to abstract the necessary information from the deed.
-Care must be taken to insure that any information is set forth exactly as it appears on the document, even if there are obvious errors, i.e. typos, numbers transposed, etc. Make note of any such errors separately.
+Care must be taken to ensure that any information is set forth exactly as it appears on the document, even if there are obvious errors, i.e. typos, numbers transposed, etc. Make note of any such errors separately.

 Begin the chain of title from the date that the current owner acquired title.
 Search the grantor index under the name of the current owner from the date of the deed forward to the present.
 This search will reveal any portions conveyed out of the ownership, any liens or encumbrances made by the current owner, or a sale of the property not yet noted by the assessor.
 Then search the grantee index under the name of the current owner backward from the present to the entry whereby title was acquired.
 This search will reveal any releases of liens or encumbrances, any corrective deeds, or additions to the ownership.